localdevices/LiveORC/README.md

 ### Rebuilding

-If you wish to entirely rebuild LiveORC, then you may run
+If you wish to entirely rebuild LiveORC from the latest code base, checked out with `git`, then you may run

 ```shell
 ./liveorc.sh rebuild
 ```

 This will only rebuild the services, not the volumes.
-This means that any data you may have stored will remain in the persistent volumes.
+This means that any data and database you may have stored will remain in the persistent volumes.

 # Getting started